Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 Text: The municipal authority of a municipality with extended competence shall enter a road vehicle, the roadworthiness of which is subject to approval, in the register of road vehicles on the basis of a written application by the owner of the road vehicle

 Output:
-- {"name": "results into", "inference": "in the register of road vehicles on the basis of a written application by the owner of the road vehicle", "source_entity": "Owner", "target_entity": "RegistrationApplication", "cardinality": "1..1 --> 0..*"}
+- {"name": "results into", "inference": "shall enter ... in the register of road vehicles on the basis of a written application by the owner of the road vehicle", "source_entity": "Owner", "target_entity": "RegistrationApplication", "cardinality": "1..1 --> 0..*"}

 ### RegistrationApplication "0..*" --> "0..1" CertificateOfPayment : has attached certification of payment of value added tax